0x1eef/portzap/README.md

 After installation is complete the portzap environment should be setup.

 That includes the creation of the `_portzap` user and group, as well as the creation of `/home/_portzap`.
-A user should also be added to the `_portzap` group.
+Adding a user to the `_portzap` group is recommended when you want to manage the tree as a non-root user (who will then be delegated to `_portzap`).
 The process is mostly automated, and the following commands should be run as a superuser:

 * portzap setup <br>
 Creates the `_portzap` user and group <br>